1 July 2020

 5. Data Retention Period Criteria

-The D&DFHS will hold the personal data of members as described in Section 3(2) of this document for the period of the member(s), membership of the Society.
-This data will be destroyed either upon:
+The D&DFHS will hold the personal data of members as described in Section 3(2) of this document for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 6. Members Rights under the General Data Protection Regulations